 Retiree Insurance Benefits Overview

-Once you retire the retirement status will feed over to the Windstream Service Center and the status change will trigger a retiree enrollment packet to be mailed to you.
-Retiring at the beginning of a month will allow time to receive enrollment info and make benefit choices during the last few weeks of active coverage.
-If you choose to retire at the end of the month, just know that the coverage will begin first of the month following retirement date, but administratively it takes at 3-4 weeks to mail information, make choices, and mail benefit selections back to the Windstream Benefits Service Center.
+Once you retire, your retirement record will feed over to the Windstream Service Center and the status change will trigger a retiree enrollment packet and a COBRA packet to be mailed to you.
+Retiring at the beginning of a month will allow the most time to receive enrollment info and make benefit choices during the last few weeks of active coverage.
+If you choose to retire at the end of the month, please know that the coverage will still begin the first of the month following your retirement date, but administratively it takes at 3-4 weeks to mail information, make choices, and mail benefit selections back to the Windstream Benefits Service Center.

-COBRA provides certain former employees, retirees, spouses, and dependent children the right to temporary continuation of group health plan coverage at group rates.
-It allows you to continue your current group health plan coverage for up to18-months.
-Coverage may be continued longer than 18 months in certain circumstances.
-COBRA coverage, however, is only available when coverage is lost due to certain events.
-You cannot elect COBRA continuation coverage and retiree insurance coverage for the same benefits.
 COBRA continuation coverage allows you to continue only your medical, dental and vision insurance for a limited period of time.
-Retiree insurance coverage allows you to continue your medical, dental and vision insurance as long as you continue to pay for coverage.
+Retiree insurance coverage allows you to continue your medical (up to age 65), dental and vision insurance as long as you continue to pay for coverage.
 If you are interested in maintaining your medical, dental, or vision coverage for longer than 18 months, you may want to consider electing retiree insurance coverage for those benefits (although there are not any guarantees of its continuation into the future).

 Here are few ways to research and reach out to the Social Security Administration: